 The days went by like decades.
 Outside the bunker in the Chancellery garden, staff members regularly smoked cigarettes as they listened to Soviet artillery hammer the Berlin suburbs.
 Around them, a damp fog transformed the city's buildings into specters.
 People, animals, the ground itself were dissolved in the persistent grayness.

-One rainy afternoon, the Führer's adjutant informed him that a package had arrived.
+One rainy afternoon, the Führer's adjutant informed him a package had arrived.
 Security checked it over and found it clean.
 But the contents were puzzling.
 It contained unmarked 78 rpm records.
 Shall the staff play them and report back?
 Or would the Führer himself like to hear them?

 "By all means, I'd like to hear the records," he said.
 "Let us all listen in the sitting room.
 It's undoubtedly a recording done by my loyal Volk.
 What dedication!
 Yet another sign of racial superiority and the inevitability of Aryan triumph over Asiatic hordes and American half-breeds.
 Think of it.
 We now have fourteen-year-olds in hand-to-hand combat with Soviet troops in Berlin.
 Ah, the German people, they will endure."